nayefahmad/tidyverseInPackagesTest/README.md

 ## Notes

-* Data masking: means you can refer to data vars ("statistical vars") as if they are env vars ("programming variables").
+* Data masking: means you can refer to **data vars** ("statistical vars") as if they are **env vars** ("programming variables").
 E.g. "mtcars" is an env var that is always available. "cyl" is a data var associated with mtcars.

 * Why tidyverse uses data masking: just easier, faster.

+* Disadvantage: programming with tidyverse (i.e. using tidyverse fns in your own fns) is harder.

+* If you refer to a data var inside your function, you have to preface it with `.data` from the rlang package.

+* To properly document the use of fns from other packages (e.g. %>% ), prob best to **both** use `usethis::use_package` **and** use `@importFrom magrittr %>% ` in the roxygen documentation of the specific function.